This page contains affiliate links. Far Cornel may earn a commission if you buy through them, at no extra cost to you.

 - Ensure your vehicle’s electrical system can handle a compressor by reading How to Size a Portable Power Station for Camping, Overlanding, and Emergencies.

-Q: Do I need rated recovery points?
-A: Yes, absolutely.
-The factory tie-down loops under most vehicles are only designed to hold the vehicle still during shipping.
-They are not strong enough for the forces of a kinetic recovery and can snap off, becoming lethal projectiles.
+Q: Do I really need rated recovery points?
+A: Yes.
+The factory tie-down loops under most vehicles only hold the car still on a transport ship; they are not built for snatch loads and can tear off and turn into projectiles.
+Fit rated points before you attempt any dynamic recovery.

 - How to Size a Portable Power Station for Camping